plausible/docs/docs/excluding-pages.md

 ## Return to your website to ensure it works

-You can test your page-specific filter by:
+You can test your page-specific exclusions by:

-* Visiting a page of your website that you excluded and ensuring views for it don't reach your Plausible dashboard.
+* Visiting a page on your website that you excluded from tracking and ensuring views for it don't show in your Plausible dashboard.

 * Alternatively, after loading a page, you can check the browser console (press F12 on Firefox or Chrome and then click the "Console" tab).
-If you've entered your pages correctly and are on the excluded page, you should see a message saying "Ignoring event in exclusion".
+If you've excluded your pages and are browsing on the excluded page, you should see a message saying "Ignoring event in exclusion".
 You may need to ensure the "Warnings" filter (in the top right in Firefox and top-center under a dropdown in Chrome) is enabled before this message is visible.